fenwick67/bumbler/README.md

   ║  #┌────────────────────┴────────────────────────┐
-  ╠═static/       # Put static files here           │ ╠═favicon.png   # Put an icon for your site here  │ ║  #└─────────────────────────────────────────────┘
+  ╠═static/       # Put static files here           │ ╠═favicon.png   # Put an icon for your site here  │ ╠═plugins/      # plugins go in here              |
+  ╠═scripts/      # scripts go in here              |
+  ║  #└─────────────────────────────────────────────┘
   ║
   ║  # Things you should just use the UI for: